Long Autumn Night

 "Long Autumn Night" is a Chinese classic poem that has inspired later works of classical music in China and Europe.

-After Long Autumn Night by Qian Qi 钱起《效古秋夜长》from Tang Poems
+After Long Autumn Night by Qian Qi 錢起《效古秋夜長》from Tang Poems

 Qian Qi (710–782) was a mid-Tang dynasty Chinese court poet known by contemporaries for elegant verses which are rich in meaning and loose in syntax.
 They could be interpreted in many ways.
 This poem was inspired by "Long Autumn Night" by Wang Yong 王融 of the 5th century.
 Gustav Mahler's choral symphony Das Lied von der Erde, 2nd movement, was based on this Tang poem about a lonely young girl at her silk loom in a wealthy household.

 Autumn brings the white jade frost, North wind sweeps the lotus scent.